mcmire/personal-content--writings/posts/ai-fact-or-fiction/Quotes.md

 - Zitron, Ed (2024a, Mar 18).
 [Have we reached peak AI?](https://www.wheresyoured.at/peakai/) _Where's Your Ed At._ Retrieved 2026-07-02.
 - Zitron, Ed (2024b, Apr 29).
 [Managing up.](https://www.wheresyoured.at/managing-up) _Where's Your Ed At._ Retrieved 2026-07-02.
 - Zitron, Ed (2024c, May 21).
 [Sam Altman is full of shit.](https://www.wheresyoured.at/sam-altman-is-full-of-shit/) _Where's Your Ed At._ Retrieved 2026-07-02.
+- Zitron, Ed  (2025, Sep 29).
+[The case against generative AI.](https://www.wheresyoured.at/the-case-against-generative-ai/) _Where's Your Ed At._ Retrieved 2026-07-03.
 - Zuckerberg, Mark (2025, July 30).
 [Personal superintelligence](https://www.meta.com/superintelligence/). _Meta_.
 Retrieved 2026-06-23.

 ## Footnotes